Voter Guide

 Visit: blacksburg.gov/voter-registration-and-elections

-Montgomery County Registrar
+Montgomery County Office of Elections

 Visit: montva.com/registrar